charleeo/yipoline-assessment/Readme.md

 Then open your terminal run the following command <composer update> to install the Smarty template engine.
 When composer has finished installation, you will get success message.

 ## HOW TO RUN
 Runing the application after installation of the dependencies is traight forward.
 You will need to have PHP to your system environment path (assuming a windows OS).
 This will allow you to use php command in your terminal.
-When you are sure about of the above, simply open a terminal and run the following command <php -S 127.0.0.1:8000>. copy the output from the terminal to any browser and that is all.
+When you are sure about of the above, simply open a terminal and run the following command -[php -S 127.0.0.1:8000]. copy the output from the terminal to any browser and that is all.

 The project try as much as possible to follow object oriented approach.